Fábio Azevedo

-Fábio Vitor Antonio Azevedo Pires (born 4 January 1999), simply known as Fábio Azevedo, is a Brazilian professional footballer who plays as a forward for Criciúma.
+Fábio Vitor Antonio Azevedo Pires (born 4 January 1999), simply known as Fábio Azevedo, is a Brazilian professional footballer who plays as a forward for J3 League side Gifu.

 Career

-Having played for the youth teams of São Paulo, Portuguesa, Grêmio and Osasco Audax, Fábio Azevedo played for clubs such as Audax Rio, Colorado Caieiras, Independente de Limeira, São Bento, and Desportivo Brasil but since 2023, he has not played for a professional team.
+Having played for the youth teams of São Paulo, Portuguesa, Grêmio and Audax-SP, Fábio Azevedo played for clubs such as Audax-RJ, Colorado, Independente-SP, São Bento, and Desportivo Brasil but since 2023, he has not played for a professional team.

 In 2025 Azevedo signed with São Caetano and attracted attention by being one of the biggest top scorers in Brazilian football at the beginning of the year, becoming the top scorer in the Série A4 with 13 goals.
 On September, Azevedo signed with Criciúma.